rotaryphone111/BdatEditor_Python/README.md

 CHANGELOG:

+08/24/2021: As per a request, I have added a copy-paste function.
+Currently you can only paste to the end of the table, to avoid interfering with IDs.

 07/12/2021: Due to cross platform issues, I have added a tick box to display control characters.
 Saving while this is active is somewhat finnicky.
 Generally use at your own risk right now.
 Backup your stuff.

 06/10/2021: Fixed an oopsies inherited from old BdatEditors to do with flags